uml-robotics/uml_hri_nerve_navigation/README.md

 4. **Defining test goals**
 To define goals for a test inside a given environment, follow the instructions provided under the Defining Test Goals section.
 5. **Creating a level launch file**
-To create a level launch file, copy one of the premade level launch files in both the navigation and the sim resources package and name the launch files to whatever you saved the map as in Step 3.
+To create a level launch file, copy one of the premade level launch files in both the navigation and name the launch files to whatever you saved the map as in Step 3.
 Then change the values of the world dependent arguments such as world_name, world_path, and spawn locations.
-To figure out what each argument does, refer to the Important Launch Files section below in this README as well as the one in the Sim Resources package.
+To figure out what each argument does, refer to the Important Launch Files section below in this README.

 ## Adding a New Robot:
   TODO